PLEASE NOTE THIS WILL CHANGE FROM MONDAY 12.6.23 What is triage control and why are we doing it?

 As a surgery we implemented this in January 2020 to ensure we could provide effective and safe care for all our patients.
 Prior to this, we were operating a system where patients phoned for appointments, and once these were all booked you had to try again at a later date or wait for the doctor to look at your request.
 This often led to a rush on the phones and a “first come first served approach” rather than one based on clinical need.

-With triage control, a clinician will triage ALL requests received between 8 am and 11.00 am (unless for unforeseen circumstances our staffing is reduced) and take action as below.
+With triage control, a clinician will triage ALL requests received from 8am until the surgery reaches clinical capacity (unless for unforeseen circumstances our staffing is reduced) and take action as below.

 Contact with the surgery

-You can contact us between 8am -11 am on our usual phone lines or via the patient questionnaire online.
+You can contact us from 8am on our usual phone lines or via the patient questionnaire online.
 Our Patient Navigators are trained to take some basic information which will help the clinician decide what to do next.
 The possible outcomes are:

 - Clinician decides that there is enough information to make a diagnosis and provide advice or prescription